 \section{Theoretical results}

 In this section, we establish bounds on the estimation errors and convergence rate for Algorithm~\ref{alg:lsp} and provide interpretations of these results in the context of partial information in a social network.
-We consider the model in~\eqref{eq:lsm} with parameters belonging to the space:

-The bounds $M_1$, $M_2$, and the covariate matrix $X$ can vary with the size of the network $n$.
-In the following discussion, we use stars to emphasize the true parameters, e.g., $\stTheta$, $\stG$, $\stZ$, $\stalpha$, and $\stbeta$.
+We consider the model in~\eqref{eq:lsm} with parameters belonging to the space: The bounds $M_1$, $M_2$, and the covariate $X$ can vary with the size of the network $n$.
+In what follows, we use stars to emphasize the true parameters, e.g., $\stTheta$, $\stG$, $\stZ$, $\stalpha$, and $\stbeta$.

-While it is of natural interest to quantify the overall estimation error of $\stTheta$, we note that the presence of the missing submatrix $A_{I-S, I-S}$ makes estimating some parameters, for example, the corresponding component of the degree heterogeneity parameters $\stalpha_{I-S}$ more challenging, leading to a slower convergence rate.
+While it is natural to quantify the overall estimation error of $\stTheta$, we note that the missing submatrix $A_{I-S, I-S}$ makes estimating some parameters, for example, the corresponding component of the degree heterogeneity parameters $\stalpha_{I-S}$ more challenging, leading to a slower convergence rate.
 Consequently, the estimate for $\stTheta_{I-S,I-S}$ also converges a slower rate.
 Therefore, our analysis begins by focusing on the estimation error of $S(\stTheta)$.
-Notably, it is sufficient to upper bound this error by a weighted sum of the individual estimation errors of $\stZ$, $\stalpha$, and $\stbeta$, defined as:
+Notably, it is sufficient to upper bound this error by a weighted sum of the individual errors of $\stZ$, $\stalpha$, and $\stbeta$, defined as: